 The customer of the TOE Manufacturer who receives the TOE during TOE Delivery.
-The Composite Product Manufacturer includes the Security IC Embedded Software developer and all roles after TOE Delivery up known as IC firmware) and developed by the IC Developer.
-Such software is required for testing purpose (IC Dedicated Test Software) but may provide additional services to facilitate usage of the hardware and/or to provide additional services (IC Dedicated Support Software)
+The Composite Product Manufacturer includes the Security IC Embedded Software developer and all roles after TOE Delivery up to Phase 6.

+End-consumer

-End-consumer User of the Composite Product in Phase 7.
+User of the Composite Product in Phase 7.